'Is this a threat', asks Sena on 'President's rule' remark

 "Is this a threat", asks Sena on 'President's rule' remark

-Mumbai, Nov 02: BJP leader Sudhir Mungantiwar 's 'President's Rule' comment has sent the political temperature soaring in Maharashtra.
+Mumbai, Nov 02: BJP leader Sudhir Mungantiwar's 'President's Rule' comment has sent the political temperature soaring in Maharashtra.
 Mungantiwarhad said that President's Rule could be imposed in Maharashtra new government is not put in place by November 7.

 Sanjay Raut

-"If there is a delay in formation of government in a state, and a minister from the ruling party says President's rule will be implemented in Maharashtra if government isn't formed, is this a threat to the MLAs who have been elected?
+"If there is a delay in formation of government in a state, and a minister from the ruling party says President's rule will be implemented in Maharashtra if the government isn't formed, is this a threat to the MLAs who have been elected?

 " Shiv Sena's Sanjay Raut said.